Purchase from Franchisor

 - The order's status becomes Delivered, with the quantity you actually received recorded on each line — that's what the Franchisor bills you for.

 Stock bought from the franchisor lands in the same inventory and expense ledgers as everything else.
-There's no parallel set of books for franchise purchases — receiving is the one moment Orders, Inventory, and Expenses line up, whatever the source.
+There's no parallel set of records for franchise purchases — receiving is the one moment Orders, Inventory, and Expenses line up, whatever the source.

 Franchisor-exclusive items stay franchise-sourced